AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

 $$
 {{< math.inline >}}
 <p>
-If we apply the action mask, the logits associated with impossible actions will be equal to \(-\infty\), so they will never be the highest value and, therefore, will never be selected.
+By applying the mask, the Q-values associated with the impossible actions will be equal to \(-\infty\), so they will never be the highest value and, therefore, will never be selected.
 </p>
 {{</ math.inline >}}